"[God] confirmed that He accepts Gentiles by giving them the Holy Spirit, just as He did to us." -- Acts 15:8 (New Life Translation)

 Acts 10 opens with God speaking to Cornelius, a "devout and God-fearing" Roman centurion.
 In a vision, God told Cornelius to send for a Jew named Simon Peter.
 He said Peter could be found in Joppa at the house of Simon the tanner.

-As the men sent by Cornelius' made the 30- to 40-mile trip down the coast to Joppa, God began demolishing Peter's anti-Gentile prejudices.
-To do that, He spoke to Peter through a vision involving "clean" and "unclean" foods.
+God began demolishing Peter's anti-Gentile prejudices as the men sent by Cornelisu were making the 30 mile trip down the coast to see him.
+To do that, God spoke to Peter through a vision involving "clean" and "unclean" foods.

 When Peter and some of his friends arrived at Cornelius' house and things began unfolding, Peter was bowled over.
-The way the Gentiles responded to his message and the way God moved on them seemed to mirror the Day of Pentecost happenings (Acts 2).
+How the Gentiles responded to his message and God moved on them seemed to mirror the Day of Pentecost happenings (Acts 2).
 Indeed, the parallel was so clear that Peter blurted out, "They have received the Holy Spirit,just as we have" (Acts 10:47, underline added).

 The passage of time strengthened Peter's conclusion about what he had observed in Caesarea.
 Thus, when he returned to Jerusalem, he said told people there, "The Holy Spirit came on [the Gentiles in Caesarea] as He had come on us at the beginning.
 Then I remembered what the Lord had said: John baptized with water, but you will be baptized with the Holy Spirit.'"
 (Acts 11:15-16).